Growing you book sales isn’t easy. In fact, you’re probably doing it incorrectly already.

 It’s important that the influencers have a style and values similar to yours.
 That way, your ideal reader will be likely to be attracted to them and be familiar with their work.

 How do you figure out the style and values of potential endorsers?
 Start by visiting the “About Me” page on their website and pay attention to their branding and message.

-Then, visit their social media pages and focus on the style of their posts and the content they share.
+Then, visit their pages on social and focus on the style of their posts and the content they share.
 You’ll get a good idea of whether the person’s values and style might be a good match for you or not.

 Because it’s much easier to get a yes from someone who has already received value from you, it’s important that you start planning your request for endorsements in advance.

 For blurbs by top influencers, you might need to start the outreach process several months ahead of the publication of your book.